neliCZka/test_blog/_posts/2018-02-18-robot-guide.markdown

 #### Let's try to write first test case.

+In the example below I use only keywords from <a href="http://robotframework.org/Selenium2Library/Selenium2Library.html">Selenium2Library</a>.
 {% highlight robotframework %}
 TEST_01: Login to some page
     Open Browser    ${server}    ${browser}